Emily Wheelock Reed: Legacy

 During the time of The Rabbits' Wedding controversy, the American Library Association (ALA) remained silent on the issue and provided Reed no immediate assistance.
 Over time, however, the ALA has become much more outspoken and firmly committed to protecting intellectual freedom.
-To this end, Reed was awarded with the Freedom to Read Foundation Roll of Honor award in July 2000, a month after her death.
+Reed was awarded with the Freedom to Read Foundation Roll of Honor award in July 2000, a month after her death.

 The story of The Rabbits' Wedding controversy was given dramatic treatment in a new play by Kenneth Jones, entitled Alabama Story.
 The play was given its first major reading in May 2013 as part of the Southern Writers' Project at Alabama Shakespeare Festival.
 Following further readings in Salt Lake City and New York City, Alabama Story received its world premiere at Pioneer Theatre Company, January 9–24, 2015, earning enthusiastic reviews.

 Garth Williams, Emily Whitlock Reed, and Senator E.W.
 Higgins (inspired by Senator E.O.
 Eddins) are major characters in the six-actor play, which the playwright sets in "the Deep South of the Imagination."
-The play was a finalist in the 2014 National Playwrights Conference of the Eugene O'Neill Theater Center and was a 2016 nominee for the Steinberg/American Theatre Critics Association New Play Award.
+The play was a finalist in the 2014 National Playwrights Conference of the Eugene O'Neill Theater Center and (by fall 2025) has been produced in more than 80 cities.

 Its second American staging was produced in spring 2016 by Florida Studio Theatre in Sarasota, Florida.
-FST artistic director Richard Hopkins called it "probably the best Southern play I’ve read in 10 or 20 years".
-By spring 2023, it will have been seen in more than 40 cities since its 2015 premiere.
+Florida Studio Theatre artistic director Richard Hopkins called it "probably the best Southern play I’ve read in 10 or 20 years".
 It made its Montgomery, Alabama premiere in a full production by the Alabama Shakespeare Festival in March 2020, but the run was cut short by the week due to the dawning COVID pandemic that would shut down Broadway and theaters across the U.S. for 18 months.

 In summer 2021, the play was published by Dramatists Play Service, which also administers performance licenses to theaters.